 You NEVER want to provide any of the following:

 • Date of birth / Social Security number / Photo of yourself / Passport number / Driver’s License number

 Remember that once this leaves your control you have no idea who might wind up with it and what they might do with the information.

 You’d think I wouldn’t have to mention this, but alas, there are those who leave off this crucial information.

 My suggestion would be to have your name in bold, centered on the page.
 The next line would be BOTH your phone number and across the page would be your email address.
-For example:

 Please refrain from using any email address that you find cute, or could be misconstrued.
 You potential boss will view this, so you really don’t want to start off with a bad impression.

 And while you are considering first impressions, have you listened to your voicemail lately?
 Does it give the right impression?
 Would you want your boss hearing that message before even meeting you?